 Now let’s have a glimpse of what the HS code is about..
 This code is a number which aims to help the customs authorities to easily find the matching rate of taxation for an imported good.

-Getting an FNSKU on Amazon is so easy.
+Getting an Amazob FNSKU Barcode is easy.
 If you already have this, Amazon can connect your products to you once they arrive in their fulfillment centers.
 This is also important especially if you are a Fulfillment by Amazon (FBA) seller and have plans on shipping products to customers.

 Here’s a tip: Follow these simple steps to obtain an FNSKU for any of the products you sell FBA: